ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-advanced/clustering/k-means-clustering.md

 ## Silhouette score

 Look for a silhouette score closer to 1.
 This score varies from -1 to 1, and if the score is 1, the cluster is dense and well-separated from other clusters.
-A value near 0 represents overlapping clusters with samples very close to the decision boundary of the neighboring clusters.[source](https://dzone.com/articles/kmeans-silhouette-score-explained-with-python-exam).
+A value near 0 represents overlapping clusters with samples very close to the decision boundary of the neighboring clusters.

 Our score is **.53**, so right in the middle.
 This indicates that our data is not particularly well-suited to this type of clustering, but let's continue.